Ethan-Castro/hackprinceton-repo/IMPLEMENTATION_SUMMARY.md

 ## ✅ Completed Implementation

-All requested AI tools have been successfully implemented and integrated into your AI Gateway Demo application.
+All requested AI tools have been successfully implemented and integrated into your Augment Demo application.

 ## 📦 What Was Built